Prokaryotic cells lack which of the following structures? | Channels for Pearson+

 1

-Understand the basic structure of prokaryotic cells: Prokaryotic cells are simple, single-celled organisms that do not have a nucleus or other membrane-bound organelles.
+Begin by understanding the basic structure of prokaryotic cells.
+Prokaryotic cells are simpler than eukaryotic cells and do not have membrane-bound organelles.

-Identify the structures listed in the problem: Nucleus, Ribosomes, Cytoplasm, and Cell membrane.
+Identify the structures listed in the problem: ribosomes, cytoplasm, cell membrane, and nucleus.
+Consider which of these are membrane-bound organelles.

-Recall that prokaryotic cells lack a nucleus.
-Instead, their genetic material is located in a region called the nucleoid, which is not enclosed by a membrane.
+Recall that ribosomes are not membrane-bound and are present in both prokaryotic and eukaryotic cells, serving as the site of protein synthesis.

-Recognize that prokaryotic cells do have ribosomes, cytoplasm, and a cell membrane.
-Ribosomes are responsible for protein synthesis, the cytoplasm is the gel-like substance inside the cell, and the cell membrane encloses the cell, maintaining its integrity.
+Understand that the cytoplasm is the gel-like substance within the cell membrane where cellular components are suspended, and it is present in both prokaryotic and eukaryotic cells.

 Watch next